someOneElse-t/claude-code-db-plugin/README.en.md

 All executed queries are automatically recorded in the query history (SQLite-backed).

-### 4. Generating Fake Data
+### 5. Generating Fake Data

 1. Ensure you are connected to a database.
 2. Click **Tools → Fake Data Generator** or the toolbar button.
 3. Select a target table from the dropdown (populated from the current connection).
 4. Set the number of rows to generate (1–10,000).
+5. **Advanced options**:
+   - **Time Type**: Choose the date-time generation range (current time, 1 week ago, 1 month ago, 1 year ahead, etc. — 10 modes)
+   - **Integer Mode**: Non-negative integers or allow negative
+   - **Address File**: Specify a custom address data file (default: 4407 built-in Chinese addresses)
+   - **Custom Rules**: Configure column name pattern to Faker method mappings
+   - **Rule Files**: Configure per-column random value rules from local files
-5. Click **Preview** to see up to 5 sample rows with generated values.
+6. Click **Preview** to see up to 5 sample rows with generated values.
-6. Click **Generate & Insert** to generate and insert all rows.
+7. Click **Generate & Insert** to generate and insert all rows.
-7. A summary dialog shows successful and failed insert counts.
+8. A summary dialog shows successful and failed insert counts.

 The generator intelligently maps column names to realistic data (e.g., `email` columns get email addresses, `name` columns get person names).
 See the [Fake Data Generation](#fake-data-generation) section above for the full mapping.

-### 5. Importing and Exporting Data
+### 6. Importing and Exporting Data

 #### Export